40 Functions of the cardiovascular system

 Many types of WBCs protect the body from external threats, such as disease-causing bacteria that have entered the bloodstream in a wound.
 Other WBCs seek out and destroy internal threats, such as cells with mutated DNA that could multiply to become cancerous, or body cells infected with viruses.

-When damage to the vessels results in bleeding a process called hemostasis is initiated.
-Hemostasis (which will be discussed in more detail later) is when blood platelets and certain proteins dissolved in the plasma, interact to create clots which block the ruptured areas of the blood vessels involved.
+When damage to the vessels results in bleeding, a process called hemostasis is initiated.
+Hemostasis (which will be discussed in more detail later) is when blood platelets and certain proteins dissolved in the plasma interact to create clots that block the ruptured areas of the blood vessels involved.
 This protects the body from further blood loss.

 Maintenance of Homeostasis